All Episodes

 We're a growing economy.

-Conversations are conservation's important, but it's not going to solve the problem.
+Conservation is important, but it's not going to solve the problem.

 We have to continue our growth.

-We shouldn't have done it in ninety-one, that's all Iraq is about now.
+We shouldn't have done it in 91.

-No blood for oil.
+No, no blood for oil.

-Same people complaining and whining and moaning that the gas price is going so high.
+The same people complaining and whining and moaning that the gas price is going so high.

-And so politicians are getting in gear and are discussing it 60 minutes yesterday on uh uh the Meet the Press Show, and that's what we have some sound bites from.
+And so politicians are getting in gear and are discussing it 60 minutes yesterday on the Meet the Press show.

 Let's start here with Jim Kramer.

-This is during the round table.
+This is during the roundtable.

-And the Tim Russert says to Jim Kramer, do you believe the oil companies have been adding on a little bit extra profit here?
+And Tim Russert says to Jim Kramer, do you believe the oil companies have been adding on a little bit extra profit here?

 I think if they could drill, they would drill.